ckb-next/ckb-next/README.md

 The latest OS X/macOS binary can be downloaded here: https://github.com/mattanger/ckb-next/releases/latest

-Click on `ckb.pkg` under the Downloads section.
+Click on `ckb-next.pkg` under the Downloads section.
 This is an automated installer which will set up the driver for you.
 After it's finished, open ckb.app (it will be installed to your Applications directory) to get started.

 #### Building from source: